Configuring cloud integrations for Red Hat services

 - Add members (users with account access) to the group.

-The Organization Administrator configures the User Access group for cloud administrators, then adds the Cloud Administrator role and users to the group.
+Organization Administrator The Organization Administrator configures the User Access group for cloud administrators, then adds the Cloud administrator role and users to the group.

-The Cloud Administrator configures how services interact with cloud and Red Hat integrations.
-The Cloud Administrator can add, remove, and edit integrations available in the Hybrid Cloud Console.
+Cloud administrator The Cloud administrator configures how services interact with cloud and Red Hat integrations.
+The Cloud administrator can add, remove, and edit integrations available in the Hybrid Cloud Console.

 An Organization Administrator of a Red Hat account creates a group with the Cloud Administrator role and adds members to the group.
 The members of this group can manage cloud and Red Hat integrations on the Hybrid Cloud Console.